eduardojigub/buscador-app/README.md

-# Basic Project using AXIOS
+# Basic REACT Project using AXIOS

-In this project we had to run an API using AXIOS to get the object from the ZIP CODE
+In this project we had to run an API using AXIOS to get the object from the ZIP CODE Made using React/AXIOS

 You can check it out in https://eduardojigub.github.io/buscador-app/